 - Excuse me for leaving first.

-Punctuality is a big deal in Japan with many employers being strict with their employees arriving at work in time and even train stations issuing Proof of Delay slips (遅延証明書 chien shoumeishou) when trains are late.
+Punctuality is a big deal in Japan.
+Many companies and employers are strict with employees arriving to work on time and even train stations issue Certificate of Delay (遅延証明書 chien shoumeishou) whenever trains are late.
 Most Japanese companies require this paper slip as evidence that your lack of punctuality was no fault of your own, though there are some companies that consider you late regardless.

 So what do you do if you’re late?
 Bow and apologise.
 Here's how:

-Exchanging business cards in Japan is a whole section in etiquette training itself.
+Exchanging business cards in Japan is a whole section in Japanese business etiquette training itself.
 Where and how to stand, who to give the card to first, how to hold the card, how to receive the card, what to do after receiving the card, and what not to do.
 There are even training courses offered to teach the proper way to exchange business cards.
-Read more in the dedicated article.

 NOTE: Sometimes you will receive 2 cards; one is a business card, the other is the person’s name card.